Gopi2003-G/Gopi2003-G.github.io/README.md

-# Sr. Data Analyst Portfolio
+# G.Gopi Portfolio
-Portfolio Design Website which describes and showcase about my work experience and projects.
+Portfolio Design Website which describes and showcase about my education and projects.
 <hr>
 <b> ** Feature Highlights ** </b>